-- Summary EMC for PN show there is little variability in PN across the different land uses, - Established urban sites had higher PN EMC compared to the developing urban sites indicating runoff from more fertile soils in the established urban lands, - Waterways draining the urban and light industrial lands contained elevated concentrations of DON, - DON EMC shows elevated concentrations in the urban and light industrial land uses, - All sites displayed a higher DON EMC than the conservation land use, - On average, ammonia concentrations were relatively higher at Woolcock St Drain, - Ammonia EMC were higher for all land uses compared to the conservation land use, - Highest ammonia EMCs were in the established and developing urban sites, - NOx EMC was higher in all land uses compared to the conservation land use, - NOx EMC was particularly elevated for the established urban, developing urban and rural residential sites,
+- Summary EMC for PN show there is little variability in PN across the different land uses, - Established urban sites had higher PN EMC compared to the developing urban sites indicating runoff from more fertile (or fertilised) soils in the established urban lands, - Waterways draining the urban and light industrial lands contained elevated concentrations of DON, - All sites displayed a higher DON EMC than the conservation land use, - On average, ammonia concentrations were relatively higher at Woolcock St Drain, - Ammonia EMC were higher for all land uses compared to the conservation land use, - Highest ammonia EMCs were in the established and developing urban sites. - NOx EMC was higher in all land uses compared to the conservation land use, - NOx EMC was particularly elevated for the established urban, developing urban and rural residential sites.